 As a Sagger (SAG = Support and Gear), you will join approximately 200 others to support the riders throughout the event.
 We have a wide range of needs that require different interests and abilities.
-If you would like to sag you must be at least 18 years of age and be willing to help care for the riders for at least one 8-hour shift.
+If you would like to sag you must be at least 16 years of age and be willing to help care for the riders for at least one 8-hour shift.
+16 and 17 year olds must be accompanied by a parent.
 Most saggers come for the entire event (10:00 a.m.
 Friday through 2:00 p.m.
 Saturday) and take short, scheduled breaks as needed.
 (Riders may not bring their own personal saggers.)

 Transporters are responsible for moving riders' gear bags as well as water, ice, food, and equipment from one SAG station to another.
-We need a team of 12 drivers to cover three 8-hour shifts.
-(Night-time shifts may be divided into 4 hours.)
+We need a team of 12-18 drivers to cover six 4-hour shifts.
+(4 drivers per shift.)
 Transporters must be at least 21 years of age and must bring their own vehicle--preferably a small car with a bike rack or a small pickup--to use throughout the ride.
-CEM will pay for gas used during the ride.
+CER will pay for gas used during the ride.

 Motorcycle rovers provide a safety net for bicycle riders out on the road.
 We need 36 folks to ride motorcycles along the route.
 Each motorcyclist is assigned one or two 4-hour shifts, making sure they are rested enough to be safe while driving.
 Motorcycle rovers must be at least 25 years old and must sleep at least six hours during the event.

-Stationary SAG meetings at Beckwourth and Vinton start at 10:30 a.m. on Friday.
-Loyalton saggers will meet directly following the start of the ride at 1:00 p.m..
+Stationary SAG meetings at each SAG station start at 11:00 a.m. on Friday.
 Saggers, please check in by 10:15 a.m. at your assigned SAG station at Vinton, Loyalton, or Beckwourth, where you will receive instructions and assignments and will help set up the SAG station.

-Motorcycle Roving SAG meeting starts at 11:45.
-Motorcycle Roving Saggers check in at the Loyalton Elementary School before 11:30 a.m.
+Transporter and Motorcycle Roving SAG meetings also start at 11:00.
+Please check in at the park before 10:30 a.m.
 You will be given essential safety information, gear, and your specific assignment for the ride.

 Stationary Saggers will be assigned tasks: helping in the kitchen, checking riders in and out, serving riders food and drink, giving muscle rubs, working the rider tracker computer, fixing bikes, supervising medical needs, handling riders' bags, etc. Expect to work steadily throughout the entire ride with just one six-hour break for sleep.
+(Note: if you need to get more sleep, please let your SAG leader know.)
 Motorcycle Roving Saggers will be assigned a section of road to check on bicyclists.
 Bag Transporters will be assigned a section of road to transport bags and other gear, and will be asked to help out as stationary saggers when not needed for transporting.

-SAG leaders will assign each sagger a 6-hour sleeping time.
+SAG leaders will assign each sagger a 6-hour sleeping time (if you need more, let your SAG leader know).
 These will be subject to change depending upon the needs and number of riders at your SAG at any particular time.
 Motorcycle Roving Saggers, Bag Transporters and anyone who will be driving home must get at least six hours of sleep.
 Sleeping accommodations vary at the SAGs.
-In Loyalton and Vinton you may sleep on the floor at the school or Grange in designated sleeping rooms, or you may bring a tent or RV, or sleep in your vehicle.
-At Beckwourth the only options are RV, car/truck, or tent sleeping.
+At Vinton you may sleep on the floor of the Grange, or you may bring a tent or RV, or sleep in your vehicle.
+At Loyalton and Beckwourth the only options are RV, car/truck, or tent sleeping.
 Bring your own if possible.
 For all SAGs, bring your own, well-marked sleeping bag if you have one.
-CEM will have some mattresses, sleeping bags and blankets, but bicycle riders have priority for those.
+CER will have some tents, mattresses, sleeping bags and blankets, but bicycle riders have priority for those.

 We recommend that you eat a good breakfast the day of the ride.
 Food is provided during the ride—soup, sandwiches, snacks, breakfast on Saturday, etc. If you are at Loyalton, there are a couple of restaurants where you may eat if you have time and your SAG leader approves.
 A post-ride celebration meal is provided for all riders and saggers at 2:00 p.m. on Saturday in Loyalton.